-In accordance with our Code of Business Conduct and Ethics and our Director Code of Ethics and the charter for the Audit Committee of the Board, our Audit Committee reviews and approves in advance in writing any proposed related person transactions.
-The most significant related person transactions, as determined by the Audit Committee, must be reviewed and approved in writing in advance by our Board.
-Any related person transaction will be disclosed in the applicable SEC filing as required by the rules of the SEC.
+In accordance with our Code of Business Conduct and Ethics, our Director Code of Ethics and its charter, our Audit Committee reviews and approves in advance in writing any proposed related party transactions.
+The most significant related party transactions, as determined by the Audit Committee, must be reviewed and approved in writing in advance by our Board.
+Any related party transaction will be disclosed in the applicable SEC filing as required by the rules of the SEC.
 For purposes of these procedures, "related person" and "transaction" have the meanings contained in Item 404 of Regulation S-K.